awsdocs/aws-control-tower-guide/doc_source/drift.md

 ### Resolutions<a name="drift-account-moved-resolution"></a>

 When this kind of drift occurs, you can resolve it as follows:
 + **Account Factory Provisioned Account** – You can resolve the drift by updating the account in Account Factory\.
-For more information, see [Updating Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and Moving Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.
 + **Shared account** – You can resolve the drift from moving the audit or log archive account by updating your landing zone\.
 For more information, see [Updating Your Landing Zone](configuration-updates.md#update-controltower)\.

 ## Added Member Account<a name="drift-account-added"></a>